aisus/interview-timeseries/README.md

 # interview-timeseries

-An example application build with .NET and [TimescaleDB](https://www.timescale.com/).
+An example application built with .NET and [TimescaleDB](https://www.timescale.com/).

 This application processes and stores metric events emitted via websocket and exposes a simple JSON API to explore the data.